 Outside of his parish work, Jim has performed widely as a solo recitalist in Florida and has served as the assistant director of the Fort Myers Symphonic Mastersingers, as an adjunct professor at the Bower School of Music (Florida Gulf Coast University), and as an adjunct organ and harpsichord professor at Edison College (Fort Myers).
 The choral works he has prepared, directed, and/or performed in the last ten years include Bach's St. John Passion; the requiems of Fauré, Mozart, and Rutter, and Orff's Camina burana.

 Hannah joined the St. James staff as the Parish Administrator in July of 2022.
 She grew up in Vermont with the Shir Shalom Jewish community and became connected with St. James through working at the synagogue.
 She is a graduate from The Evergreen State College with a BA in Sustainable Design and Development.
 Outside of her work with the synagogue and with St. James Church, she is the Board President of Global Campuses Foundation, a nonprofit organization with the mission of empowering adults with disabilities through education.
 In Hannah's spare time, she enjoys traveling, crafting, and cooking.

 Hannah is enjoying getting to know the St. James community.
 You can reach her at firstname.lastname@example.org

 Karen has been a long-time parishioner at St. James, has served 4 terms on the Vestry and has been the church Treasurer since 2004.
 She is retired from her family business at the Shire Apothecary and now enjoys playing golf, pickleball and taking Yoga classes.

-Karen and her husband, Imants have two children and two grandchildren.
+Karen and her husband, Imants have two children and four grandchildren.